Spectator Magazine

 Spectator Magazine was an American weekly news magazine published in the San Francisco Bay Area from 1978 until October 2005.

+Precursor

+Berkeley Barb

 The publication originated from Berkeley Barb, an underground newspaper first published on August 13, 1965.
 The Barb was known for its coverage of free speech and libertarian values, including its acceptance of adult advertisements.
 In 1978, Berkeley Barb discontinued adult ads in an attempt to attract mainstream advertisers.

 In response, the staff responsible for the adult advertising section created Spectator Magazine as an independent publication.
 The final issue of Berkeley Barb was published on July 3, 1980, following financial difficulties.

+Heyday

+Uncensored sexual content and editorial features

 During the early 1980s, Spectator Magazine was recognized for its uncensored advertisements and coverage of sexuality from a diverse perspective.
 The magazine included editorials, nude beach reports, event photography, and cover model layouts, with contributions from editor Dave Patrick.

+Investigative reporting and activism

 By the mid-1980s, in response to increasing censorship efforts, including the Meese Commission Report on Pornography, Spectator expanded its editorial focus to include investigative reporting on sexual issues.
 Contributors included David Steinberg, Carol Queen, Patrick Califia, Midori, and Bill Henkin.
 The magazine also engaged in activism, with staff members such as Miki Demarest, Kat Sunlove, and Layne Winklebleck playing roles in the defeat of California Senate Bill 5 (SB5), which aimed to redefine statewide obscenity standards.

+City ban

 In 1987, the City of Alameda attempted to ban Spectator news racks using zoning laws based on the Renton v.
 Playtime Theatres case.
 The magazine, supported by the ACLU and Californians Against Censorship Together (CAL-ACT), challenged the ordinance and won in both trial court and the California Court of Appeals (Sebago v.
 City of Alameda).
+A decision by the US Supreme Court in a similar Ohio case in June 1988 heralded the magazine's win.

+Staff ownership

-Following this legal victory, the magazine's owner, Sebago, Inc., offered to sell Spectator Magazine to its employees.
+The magazine's owner, Sebago, Inc., offered to sell Spectator Magazine to its employees.
+The magazine was bought by its staff in November 1987.
 Eight staff members formed a new corporation, Bold Type, Inc., with Kat Sunlove as CEO and publisher.
 Under Sunlove’s leadership, the magazine expanded its revenue, reaching over $1 million annually.
 The magazine also organized community events, such as Sunlove’s 50th birthday gala at the Great American Music Hall in 1995, which raised funds for free speech advocacy groups.